NOVA Catholic Community

 COMMUNITY MEMBER COMMITMENTS OF TIME AND RESOURCES

-Teddi collects needed items for those Eve Birch serves in Martinsburg, West Virginia, including fresh food, blankets, clothes, building materials, sewing materials, paint, craft materials.
-Eve welcomes helpers to spend a few hours or even overnight to paint, organize, do yard work or other "handy" work.
+Teddi collects needed items for those Eve Birch serves in Martinsburg, West Virginia, including fresh and canned food; blankets; clothes, especially coats or jackets Size M-XL; building materials; sewing materials; paint; and craft materials.
+Eve welcomes helpers to spend a few hours or even overnights to paint, organize, do yard work or other "handy" work.

 PRAYER GROUP Bill Meyer